• Home

 Jump to Recipe

 This is just a basic Thai style salad made with a mix of cabbage, other vegetables and a peanut & lime dressing.
-The dressing can be used on the salad or you can toss it with noodles for a pasta salad.
-Photo to come.
+The dressing can be used on the salad or you can toss it with shirataki noodles or other types for a low calorie peanut sauce pasta salad.

 Recipe